Facebook boycott: View the list of companies pulling ads - KEYT | KCOY

 Verizon

-Telecom giant Verizon said Thursday it is pulling its advertising from Facebook, in what may be the biggest brand yet to join the #StopHateForProfit boycott.
+Telecom giant Verizon said on June 25 it is pulling its advertising from Facebook, in what may be the biggest brand yet to join the #StopHateForProfit boycott.

 Verizon has previously yanked its advertising from YouTube over hate speech, citing Verizon’s brand safety standards.